 Amanda Lewis | (734) 936-4190 | firstname.lastname@example.org

-Dr. Alison Durham is an Assistant Professor in the Department of Dermatology at the University of Michigan Health System.
+Dr. Alison Durham is an Associate Professor in the Department of Dermatology at the University of Michigan Medical School.
 She received her medical degree from the University of Michigan Medical School, completed her internship at Summa Health System in Akron, OH, and her dermatology residency at the University of Michigan where she served as chief resident.
 After completing an ACGME procedural dermatology fellowship with additional advanced training in melanoma and cutaneous surgery and oncology at the University of Michigan Rogel Cancer Center, Dr. Durham joined the Dermatology faculty in 2013.

 - Bachelor of Arts (BA), Biochemistry, summa cum laude, Ohio Wesleyan University, Delaware, OH, 1998-2002